IKEAmaker/blinky-trinket/README.md

 <h3>Setup your computer</h3>
 <h4> IKEA PC with Windows 10</h4>
 You can just bring your computer.<br>
-If you want to be extra prepared, you can download a <a href="https://github.com/mu-editor/mu/releases/download/1.0.1/portamu_1.0.1_win64.zip">portable version</a> of the editor that we will use to code, that can be run without installing.<br>
+If you want to be extra prepared, you can download a <a href="https://github.com/mu-editor/mu/releases/download/1.0.1/portamu_1.0.1_win64.zip">portable version</a> of the editor that we will use to code.
+This version can be used without installing anything on your computer.<br>
 <h4>IKEA Mac</h4>
 We haven't tested this yet.<br>
 For the best experience, you probably would like to get <a href="https://github.com/mu-editor/mu/releases/download/1.0.1/mu-editor_1.0.1_osx.dmg">the Mac version</a> of the editor installed.
 You might need help from IT Helpdesk to get that done.<br>